jojozhuang/jojozhuang.github.io/_note/dsa/algorithm-template-for-subset-questions.md

         }
     }

-    // optimize the first loop, make it use the same pattern res.clear();
+    // the first loop is optimized, it has the same pattern as the second and third loop res.clear();
     List<Integer> list = new ArrayList<Integer>();      // list = []
     res.add(new ArrayList<>(list));                     // res =  [[]]